-- How can I help ensure I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

     Before we dive into all of that, the first thing that we want to make perfectly clear is that nobody here at IBUSA is a medical professional.
-This is why, if you are having any thoughts or feelings about hurting yourself, the first thing that you’re going to want to do is speak with a professional!
+So, if you are having any thoughts or feelings about hurting yourself, the first thing that you’re going to want to do is speak with a professional!

     A professional like…